SiFTW/MitchellLabWebsite/content/post/centre/index.md

 ### Identifying the natural leaders and discovering where you fit.

-People in your institution will have a sense of who should lead a new re
+People in your institution will have a sense of who should lead a new research centre.
+As an FLF, this may well not be you!
+The speed of your progression to leadership is likely greater than average and as such there will be people in your institution thinking: “Who are they?”.

+Think about the more senior people in your institution that might want to head up your centre.
+You should meet those people.
+When I had such meetings I was frequently told:

+> We need a new centre in this area but I don’t have time to do it.

+And occasionally:

+> I tried to do something like this in the past but wasn’t successful.

+These are great responses, because they give you answers to the people you will encounter who say “Who are they?
+Why isn’t XXXXXXX leading the centre?”

 ## Can you do it?